 CAMP Club

 Cubs Advocating for Mental Health and Prevention (CAMP) is open to high school age students in the Sedro-Woolley area.
-Like RISE, the adult group in Woolley, CAMP is an active and collaborative club that welcomes everyone to the table.
+Like RISE, the adult group in Sedro-Woolley, CAMP is an active and collaborative club that welcomes everyone to the table.
 CAMP is involved on social media and reaches out to their followers and fellow students with positive messages and ideas for self-care, substance free fun events and mental health promotion!
 Since starting in 2016 (formerly known as WISH club), the group has learned about prevention science, facilitated activities for RISE, performed assessments of neighborhood stores on tobacco, vape, and alcohol advertising, and created activities for Sedro-Woolley High School students to practice positive skills.

 Have questions?